mkrul/the-billionaire-conspiracy/markdown/project_specs.md

 _Milestone Goal:_ Establish the development environment and include all necessary libraries, ensuring a solid foundation for the visualization project.

-- **Create Base HTML and Graph Container**
+- **Render Sample Graph for Verification**

-  _Description:_ Set up the HTML structure or main application component that will host the network graph.
-For example, add a `<div id="cy">` element (or equivalent) that Cytoscape will render the network into.
-If using a framework (React/Vue), create a component with a container for the Cytoscape canvas.
+  _Description:_ Write a small test script to instantiate a Cytoscape graph with a **very simple** dataset (e.g., two nodes and one edge).
+This is to confirm that Cytoscape renders properly in the container.
+Use a basic layout (default) and minimal style.
+Verify that the sample nodes and edge appear on screen.

-  _Input:_ N/A (project files from initialization).
+  _Input:_ Hardcoded sample graph data (tiny nodes/edges array).

-  _Output:_ A visible empty container on the page (e.g., a blank div) prepared for Cytoscape to use.
+  _Output:_ A minimal network graph displayed in the app (for example, two labeled nodes connected by an edge, visible in the browser).

-  _Plan Reference:_ Plan section on UI layout/setup.
+  _Plan Reference:_ End of setup phase (verification step in project plan).